goruck/smart-zoneminder/README.md

 This lead to the requirement of a five second or less upload time to a secure AWS S3 bucket.
 Although ZoneMinder has a built-in ftp-based filter it was sub-optimal for this application as explained below.

 2. **Significantly reduce false positives from ZoneMinder's pixel-based motion detection.**
-This lead to the requirement to use a higher-level object and person detection algorithm based on Amazon Rekognition.
+This lead to the requirement to use a higher-level object and person detection algorithm based on Amazon Rekognition remotely or Tensorflow locally (this is configurable).

 3. **Make it much easier to access ZoneMinder information.**
 This lead to the requirement to use voice to interact with ZoneMinder, implemented by an Amazon Alexa Skill.
 This includes proactive notifications, e.g., the Alexa service telling you that an alarm has occurred and why.
 For example because an unknown person was seen by a camera or when a known person was seen.
 Another example is time-, object- and person-based voice search.

 4. **Have low implementation and operating costs.**
-This lead to the requirement to leverage existing components where possible and make economical use of the AWS service.
+This lead to the requirement to leverage existing components where possible and make economical use of the AWS services.
+This also led to the option of using local Tensorflow based object detection since using Rekognition at scale is not inexpensive wrt the goals of this project.
 An operating cost of less than $10 per year is the goal.

 5. **Be competitive with smart camera systems out in the market from Nest, Amazon, and others that use image recognition and Alexa.**